nmunoz317/Open-Source-Repository-for-Evaluating-Quantum-Image-Generative-Models/readme.md

 This dataset consists of 17,092 images of blood cells across eight different groups.
 The images were captured using a Blood Cell Microscope and underwent preprocessing to achieve a resolution of 3×28×28.
 This dataset was selected for its low-resolution biomedical images, which are well-suited for quantum generative models in the Noisy Intermediate-Scale Quantum (NISQ) era.

 To train the models with this dataset, you need to specify the path to the .npz file that contains the data.
-Additionally, for more information about the required parameters, run `python train.py --helpblood`
+Additionally, for more information about the required parameters, run `python train.py --helpblood`.

 _References:_